Nour484/flutter_step_by_step/README.md

-# Types of Constructors in Dart
+# Types of Constructors in Dart  final vs const

 ## Generative Constructors
 Generative constructors are used to create instances of a class.